 I didn’t spend a lot of time here but one thing that is worth visiting and isn’t far from the ferry port is the Staten Island Memorial to 9/11.
 Though New York is full of bright lights and buzz it is also the sight of great tragedy.
 The events of 9/11 changed the world and a visit to this city really should recognise that too.

 The Staten Island 9/11 Memorial is a beautiful spot.
 The sculpture know as Postcards holds the names of 274 Staten Island residents who lost their lives in the World Trade Centre, many of them firefighters and police officers who were part of the rescue operation.
 The names feature on two winged walls which focus on the spot where the two towers once stood.
 This site really is a fitting tribute in my eyes.
-It is simple and iconic viewpoint are a very peaceful spot.
-On my return to Manhattan I also be visit Ground Zero so it is interesting to see the comparisons of the smaller and much larger scale tributes.
+It is simple with an iconic viewpoint and a very peaceful spot.
+On my return to Manhattan I also visited Ground Zero so it is interesting to see the comparisons of the smaller and much larger scale tributes.

 The first thing that is very obvious on site is “Freedom Tower” or, as it is officially known, One World Trade Center.
 Visible from all over the city and actually the second-tallest freestanding structure in the Western Hemisphere, bested only by the CN tower in Toronto, you have to admire the attitude of the people of New York, “We will not live in fear, we will rebuild and it will be bigger and better than before”.
 The new tower defines a new skyline in New York.
 A defiant symbol of resilience.